specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 ## Limitations

+* Link tags are not created when the Test Case changes retrieved with the pull command.
-* Existing test case links are not removed automatically, even if you remove the tag from the scenario.
+* In SpecSync v3.2 or earlier: Existing test case links are not removed automatically, even if you remove the tag from the scenario.
 They have to be removed manually.
-* Link tags are not created when the Test Case changes retrieved with the pull command.